Markers¶

 The conditional field to associate with an action (currently only include).

-must be provided depending upon if you are
+One of field or collectionField must be provided depending upon if you are

 checking a condition against a collection, or a component/standalone workload spec.